Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-19-Back-to-the-roots.md

 ## Further Reading

 Coincidentally, when I wrote this blog, Chessbase posted a blog on their [website](https://en.chessbase.com/post/the-modern-defense-and-its-ideas).
-It's a great read, and I highly recommend it even when I don't agree with their assessment, but hey, the GMs are always right!
+It's a great read, and I highly recommend it even when I disagree with their assessment, but hey, the GMs are always right!

 ## Conclusion